tim-morriss/BeatstarsDownloader/README.md

 Fork from [pyscrapetrain](https://github.com/tim-morriss/pyscrapeTrain).

 # Setup
-There are two ways to run this tool, either using the pip package or manuall installing the tool.
+There are two ways to run this tool, either using the pip package or manually installing the tool.

 Pip package method is preferred, only resort to using the manual install if you're having issues.
 ## Pip Package